Ahlfeldt/TTMATRIX/README.md

 output_matrix_file = "TTMATRIX-noSt.csv"            # Output travel time matrix CSV
 output_shapefile = "ATT-noSt.shp"                   # Output shapefile with average travel times
 output_edges_shapefile = "graph_edges-noSt.shp"     # Output shapefile showing the graph (network + walking) used in Dijkstra
-# --- Only relevant if no station shapefile is progided ---
+# --- Only relevant if no station shapefile is provided ---
 cluster_eps_m = 200                                 # Max distance between points in a cluster for artificial stations (meters)
 # --- Optional for debugging ---
 debug_limit_points = None                           # Set to e.g. 1000 to limit to first N points for testing